HPatki/BattleShip/README.md

 # BattleShip

 This is an Implementation of the popular Game 'BattleShip'.

 The Project is coded in C#, using .NET 4.5 & Visual Studio 2012.
 Compilation on higher versions of Visual Studio will will require an upgrade to the project files (Visual Studio should do this for you).

+The project is built as a Library and requires a 'Driver' program.
+Take a look at the 'Test Cases' to understand how to use the classes.

 At a high Level, the project consists of following classes